-Your private guide will meet you at the Danton statue in Odeon district.
-Danton was a famous revolutionary and the statue is located today where he once lived.
-That will lead you to the most emblematic café of Paris where revolutionaries used to gather.
-Enjoy a delicious drink while your guide lays the foundations of the Revolution.
+You will then enjoy a drink while your guide lays the foundations of the Revolution.
 Before leaving the café, the young revolutionaries will receive an activity booklet and a tricolor cockade.

-After this nice historical break, your guide will show you the various sites where the major events occurred.
-We will start with the main prison of Paris in the 18th century: the Conciergerie.
-This is where the people were detained before their reunion with the Guillotine.
+After this nice historical break, your guide will show you the other sites where major events occurred.

 Learn more about the French Revolution in a fun way with this family walking tour!

-After a short metro ride, we will reach the Hotel de Ville which was a central place for the Parisians, among whom the French “sans-culotte” revolutionaries.
-Concorde square is where they met each other to look for work and to exchange about their ideas.
+After a short metro ride, we will reach the Hotel de Ville, which was a central place for the Parisians, among whom were the French “sans-culotte” revolutionaries.
+This is where they met each other to look for work and to exchange about their ideas.

-Our last but not least stop will be … the Bastille!
-We will finish the tour at Bastille Square, the heart of the 14th of July 1789 when the people attacked the famous Bastille prison.
-This national event marked the way to the end of monarchy and the foundation of the French Republic.
+Our last (but not least) stop will be … the Bastille!
+We will finish the tour at Bastille Square, the heart of July 14, 1789, when the people attacked the famous Bastille prison.
+This national event marked the beginning of the end of monarchy and the foundation of the French Republic.

-At the end of this French Revolution Walking tour, you will feel as if this tour was worth a thousand History lessons…minus boredom!
+By the end of this French Revolution Walking Tour, you will feel as if this tour was worth a thousand history lessons…minus the boredom!

 And if you would like to see more tours to be done with kids or teens, don’t miss our family tours page!